-Clients frequently come to us with a list of claims they wish to bring against an estate or their opponent.
+Clients frequently come to us with a list of claims they wish to bring against an estate.
 Quite understandably many of their complaints centre on what they perceive to be morally right or wrong or what, in their view, is or isn’t fair.
-Without the benefit of expert legal advice, clients can often have a tendency to adopt a scattergun approach to their litigation, raising all possible claims against their opponent without considering the merits of each allegation.
+Without the benefit of expert legal advice, people sometimes have a tendency to adopt a scatter-gun approach, raising all possible claims against their opponent without considering the merits of each allegation.
 There are many problems with this approach.
-One particular difficulty is that if those claims don’t have any legal or factual basis then the claimant is potentially undermining their position and enabling their opponent to take advantage.
+One particular difficulty is that if those claims don’t have any legal or factual basis then the claimant is potentially undermining their stronger arguments and enabling their opponent to take advantage.

 The problems faced by ‘litigants in person’ (those acting without a legal representative) was recently highlighted by the High Court when it struck out elements of a claim brought by a litigant in person.
 The judge suggested that the litigant in person should accept the strike out as a remedy for her lack of legal representation.
 A ‘strike out’ is a draconian ruling as it prevents a party from pursuing their claim (or defence) any further.
-Furthermore, it can often carry with it severe cost consequences for the party concerned.
+Furthermore, it can often carry with it severe costs penalties.
 Eyebrows were therefore raised when the judge referred to his decision as a remedy.

-In the highlighted case the litigant in person made claims against her sister and a solicitor in relation to the administration of her mother’s estate.
-The claimant presented 38 claims in all, with her arguments running to 120 pages.
+The litigant in person had made claims against her sister and a solicitor in relation to the administration of her mother’s estate.
+She presented 38 claims in all, with her arguments running to 120 pages.